jacobbusshart/DIYraman/docs/instructions/Basic Raman Optical Assembly.md

 ![Checking cuvette fit in the bottom holder](../../assets/images_picked/Raman-Optical-Assembly/Step-Graphics/Step_Sample_Kuvette_4_JPG.jpg)

 2. Slide the `Kuvettecase_Top` over the `Kuvettecase_Bottom` with the cuvette inside.
-The top should move smoothly and close without force.
+The top should sit tightly and close with some friction.
 3. If the `Kuvettecase_Top` is too tight, lightly sand the inside surfaces.
 Afterwards, wipe off dust with a damp cloth.
 4. If it still does not fit, slightly scale the `Kuvettecase_Top` in your slicer (for example, to 101 % in X/Y/Z) and re-print.
 5. The cover is optional but recommended to reduce spills and minimise stray light entering from above.